 What are the start and finish dates?

 Start anytime you like.
-If you are currently committed to projects carry on stitching and when the time is right for you join in.
-The aim is to complete the quilt by the end of the year 2020.
+The aim is to complete the quilt by the END of the year 2020.

 Where to Share your progress